VollmerLab/16S_Florida_Tank_Analysis/README.md

 ![plot](./Figures/Very_Likely_Suspects_emmeans.png)

+### Next 3 graphs ranked in order of difference between diseased and healthy:

 #### significant for final_disease_state
 ![plot](./Figures/VLS_FDS_emmeans.png)

 #### significant for final_disease_state:time interaction
 ![plot](./Figures/VLS_Interaction_emmeans.png)

+*removed the 4 that didn't make sense but I checked their d_v_h value and it WAS negative for all 4*

 #### significant for BOTH final_disease_state:time interaction AND final_disease_state
 ![plot](./Figures/VLS_both_emmeans.png)